ReubenJPitts/Corpus-of-the-Epigraphy-of-the-Italian-Peninsula-in-the-1st-Millennium-BCE/vademecum.md

+Title: Vademecum

 *Annotated Epigraphic Corpus of Ancient Italy, version 1.0*

-*The following document provides a detailed field-by-field usage guide, description of contents, and methodological information for the database.*
+*The following page provides a detailed field-by-field usage guide, description of contents, and methodological information for the database.*

 # 1. Texts
 This table contains information pertaining to individual inscriptions as a whole.
 All information in this table was either entered manually, or entered through collaboration with Trismegistos and then manually completed.